cal-itp/data-infra/warehouse/README.md

    See [the dbt docs on profiles.yml](https://docs.getdbt.com/dbt-cli/configure-your-profile) for more background on this file.

     > [!NOTE]
     > This default profile template will set a maximum bytes billed of 2 TB; no models should fail with the default lookbacks in our development environment, even with a full refresh.
 You can override this limit during the init, or change it later by calling init again and choosing to overwrite (or editing the profiles.yml directly).
+    >
     > [!WARNING]
     > If you receive a warning similar to the following, do **NOT** overwrite the file.
 This is a sign that you do not have a `DBT_PROFILES_DIR` variable available in your environment and need to address that first (see step 5).
     >
     > ```text
     > The profile calitp_warehouse already exists in /data-infra/warehouse/profiles.yml.
 Continue and overwrite it? [y/N]:
     > ```

 7. Check whether `~/.dbt/profiles.yml` was successfully created, e.g. `cat ~/.dbt/profiles.yml`.
-If you encountered an error, you may create it by hand and fill it with the same content:
+If you encountered an error, you may create it by hand and fill it with the same content - this will point your models at BigQuery datasets (schemas) in the `cal-itp-data-infra-staging` project that are prefixed with your name, where operations on them will not impact production data:

    ```yaml
    calitp_warehouse: